Daisies, roses and lace at Stella McCartney's Paris fashion show

 Whether light-as-air low-slung trousers, slip dresses that floated or half-transparent skirts, the clothes in neutral shades as well as navy, rust and black were cut away from the body, imparting fluidity and fun.

-Daisy prints, similarly used in the designer's latest sportswear collection for Adidas unveiled earlier this month in London, took center stage.
+Daisy prints, similarly used in the designer's latest sportswear collection for Adidas (ADSGn.DE) unveiled earlier this month in London, took centre stage.
 Coat dresses, bustiers, and dresses with plunging necklines carried the tiny flowers in prints of black and white or red and white.

 And for those who cannot get enough of spring flowers, McCartney paired a simple red and white daisy short-sleeved top with a flared skirt - covered with roses.